-In the present study, problems and barriers of the public-private partnership implementation in the provision of hospital services were studied from health managers and professionals' viewpoints in the public and non-public sectors.
+In the present study, problems and barriers of the public-private partnership implementation in the provision of hospital services were studied managers and from health professionals' viewpoints in the public and non-public sectors.
 Research results indicated that hospitals of Iranare faced with four main barriers in the process of implementing participatory models such as the PPP: cultural and social barriers, political and legal barriers, financial and investment barriers, and structural and process barriers.